 He's made it to Number 3 – and no further – twice: Irish Blood, English Heart (2003) and You Have Killed Me (2006).
 We're sure he is totally cool with this anyway.

-It's been almost 22 years since they scored their very first hit Welcome To Paradise, bit in all that time the American not-remotely-idiots haven't had a Number 1!
-They've hot the Top 10 five times, with their nearest shot to the target going to their collaboration with U2 – The Saints Are Coming peaked at 2 in 2006.
+It's been over 20 years since they scored their very first hit Welcome To Paradise, bit in all that time the American not-remotely-idiots haven't had a Number 1!
+Green Day have the Top 10 five times, with their nearest shot to the target going to their collaboration with U2 – The Saints Are Coming peaked at 2 in 2006.